signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 - Must contain only Poco compliant field types.

 A simple struct is valid under conditions:
-- Readonly field or properties are forbidden.
+- `readonly` field or read only property are forbidden.
 - There must be at most one constructor.
 Their default parameter value if any is used as the default corresponding field or property value.